-Before their was the International Space Station, before there was Mir, there was Skylab.
-Established in 1973, and remaining in orbit until 1979, this orbital space station was American’s (and humanity’s) first long-duration orbital workshop, and the ancestor of all those that have followed.
+Before there was the International Space Station, before there was Mir, there was Skylab.
+Established in 1973, and remaining in orbit until 1979, this orbital space station was American’s first long-duration orbital workshop, and the ancestor of all those that have followed.

 Originally conceived of in 1969, the plans for the station were part of a general winding down that took place during the last years of the Space Race – which officially ran from 1955 to 1972.
 Having sent astronauts into orbit and achieved the dream of manned missions to the Moon, the purpose of Skylab was to achieve a lasting presence in space.
 Rather than simply “getting there first”, NASA was now concerned with staying there.